 INEQUALITY AND INSTITUTIONS - Economic, social, and political frictions

-Institutions and social frictions (associated with inequalities, political conflicts, corruption, and cultural polarization) have emerged as central themes in development economics.
+Institutions and social frictions (associated with inequalities, political conflicts, corruption, and cultural polarization) have emerged as central themes in economics.
 This course takes stock of existing research and moves on to draw the outline of the current research frontier.
-How do institutions shape the development process ?
-How do understudied informal institutions, such as identities and customs, interact with formal institutions ?
-How do we interpret recent trends in inequality within low- and middle-income countries ?
+What are the recent trends in global and regional inequality ?
+How do these trends relate to political cleavages and institutions ?
+How do understudied, such as identities and customs, interact with formal institutions ?

-The program approaches these questions by drawing on formal theory and rigorous empirical research in two core modules : « Inequality and development » and « Models of Cultural Dynamics and Social Identity ».
-In addition, two shorter modules develop empirical applications of the core course themes.
-These modules cover the role of civil conflict, corruption, and media in economic development.
+The program approaches these questions by drawing on rigorous empirical research and theoretical insights in two core modules. « Inequality and development » presents global and regional trends in inequality based on the work of the World Inequality Lab at PSE. « Models of Cultural Dynamics and Social Identity » highlights how informal institutions interact with economic and social frictions.
+In addition, three shorter modules investigate how political cleavages, political institutions, corruption, and media interact with economic frictions.
 The objective of the program is to equip you with the background and tools you need as a researcher to contribute to this dynamic field.

 This course is aimed at graduates in economics with strong empirical and theoretical skills.